 Contact(s): Paul Holtan, DNR State Park, Forests, Trails and Recreation public affairs manager, 608-267-7517

-MADISON --Visitors to Canoecopia in Madison March 9-11 can find information about paddling and camping on some of the state's premier whitewater and quiet rivers and buy Wisconsin State Park admission stickers by visiting Wisconsin Department of Natural Resources displays in the exhibit hall and lobby.
+MADISON -Visitors to Canoecopia in Madison March 10-12 can find information about paddling and camping on some of the state's premier whitewater and quiet water rivers, learn how to stay safe on the water and purchase Wisconsin State Park admission stickers by visiting Wisconsin Department of Natural Resources displays in the exhibit hall and lobby.

-Visitors also will be able to pick up free guides to state natural areas and to some of the native wildlife they may encounter on their trips, enter a free drawing for the bald eagle license plate that is a fundraiser for endangered species, and sign up for fishing and hunting for food classes.
+Visitors also will be able to pick up a free paddle guide to state natural areas they can explore by canoe and kayak, enter a free drawing for the bald eagle license plate that is a fundraiser for endangered species, and sign up for fishing and hunting for food classes.

 Canoecopia, at the Alliant Energy Center in Madison, is the largest paddle sports consumer event in the world, and includes more than 250,000 square feet of kayaks, canoes, standup paddleboards, outdoor equipment and clothing and more than 140 seminars, speakers and clinics.
 Ticket prices are $15 for a day pass and $25 for a weekend pass - visitors ages 17 and receive free admission.
 Show hours are as follows:

-A free guide to state natural areas will help outdoor enthusiasts find recommended sites for paddling, wildflower viewing, scenic vistas and archaeological sites and more.
-A drawing will be held for the bald eagle license plate - a fundraiser for endangered species.
+A free paddle guide to state natural areas will help outdoor enthusiasts find a new favorite destination, and a drawing will be held for the bald eagle license plate - a fundraiser for endangered species.
 Visitors interested in helping DNR staff monitor a number of species can also learn more about volunteer opportunities for paddlers to help survey birds, bats, mussels, frogs, toads and more.